jscherff/cmdbd/README.md

     * **`Tag`** is the prefix of each entry in the log.
     * **`Stdout`** causes the daemon to write log entries to standard output (console) in addition to other destinations.
     * **`Stderr`** causes the daemon to write log entries to standard error in addition to other destinations.
-    * **`Syslog`** causes the daemon to write log entries to a local or remote syslog daemon using the syslog configuration
+    * **`Syslog`** causes the daemon to write log entries to a local or remote syslog daemon using the syslog configuration settings, above.
     * **`LogFile`** is the filename of the log file.
     * **`LogFlags`** is a comma-separated list of attributes to include in the prefix of each log entry.
 If it is empty, log entries will have no prefix.
 (This is appropriate for the HTTP access log which is written in the Apache combined log format and already includes relevent attributes in the prefix.)
 The following [case-sensitive] flags are supported:
         * **`date`** includes date of the event in `YYYY/MM/DD` format.